-The major components of a 7SJ63 are the front panel, the case, and the rear panel.
+The major components of a 7SJ62 are the front panel, the case, and the rear panel.
 The terminals for connections to external equipment are located on the rear panel, which is bolted to the case.
-Inside the device are printed circuit boards that have the rear serial interface modules attached.
-The boards are connected together with a ribbon-cable with plug connectors.
-The boards are connected to the terminals and supported in guide rails of mats that are mounted within the case at the top and bottom.
-Each guide rail has a visible number, from 1 to 42, indicating the installation locations of the printed circuit boards.
+Inside the device are two printed circuit boards that have the rear serial interface modules attached.
+The boards are connected together via a ribbon-cable that has plug connectors.
+The boards are connected to the terminals and supported in guide rails.

 The front panel is removable.
 The screws for removing the component are located behind the four covers at the corners.
-A 7SJ63 with housing size $^{1}/{1}$ has two additional screws in the upper and lower middle of the front panel.
-They must also be removed to detach the component.
 The front panel has a covered keypad with operating and display elements necessary for equipment operation.
 All connections for these elements are combined into an adapter module on the front panel that is linked via a ribbon-cable with plug connectors to the internal processor board (CPU).